 When the test is ordered, AQHA will send a DNA kit to the owner, who then mails it with mane and/or tail hair to the Veterinary Genetics Laboratory at the University of California-Davis for testing.
-Once the tests are complete, AQHA will notify the owners and put the results on the horse’s record and certificate of registration.
+Once the tests are complete, AQHA will notify the owners and put the results on the horse’s record.

 The tests cost $85 for AQHA members and $125 for nonmembers.
 For the panel test in conjunction with the DNA test required for most breeding stock, the cost is $105 for members and $145 for nonmembers.